 I was told to not wear makeup for 24 hours (I went 48 hours) and to use only gentle products with no active ingredients for a full week.

-So this means nothing with glycolic acid or other AHA’s (alphahydroxy acids), hydroquinone, etc. You want to use something calming made for post treatment skin.
+So this means nothing with glycolic acid or other AHA’s (alphahydroxy acids), hydroquinone, etc. You want to use something calming and moisturizing.